yiisoft/yii2-symfonymailer/README.md

 Migrating from yiisoft/yii2-swiftmailer
 ---------------------------------------

-Follow these steps to migrate from the deprecated [yiisoft/yii2-swiftmailer](https://github.com/yiisoft/yii2-swiftmailer) to this extension:
+To migrate from the deprecated [yiisoft/yii2-swiftmailer](https://github.com/yiisoft/yii2-swiftmailer) to this extension you need to update the application config.

-1. Swiftmailer default transport was the `SendmailTransport`, while this extension will default to a `NullTransport` (sends no mail).
-You can use the swiftmailer default by defining in application config:
+Swiftmailer default transport was the `SendmailTransport`, while this extension will default to a `NullTransport` (sends no mail).
+You can use the swiftmailer default like the following:

    ```php
    'mailer' => [
        'class' => yii\symfonymailer\Mailer::class,